Free Website Content - 2007 New Years Resolutions

 Communicate with your customers more.
 Few small

-what they can learn from past, current and potential customers.
+realize what they can learn from past, current and potential

-2007, consider paring down your list and focusing on resolutions
+In 2007, consider paring down your list and focusing

-that are attainable and will help your bottom line.
+on resolutions that are attainable and will help your

 About the Author: